Data Centers in Coburg

 Natural Disaster Risk

 Coburg has a low natural disaster risk profile, with an INFORM Risk score of 2.6 out of 10, as of September 2025.
-The primary environmental hazard is river flooding, which is a consideration in specific local zones.
-Other risks, such as earthquakes and drought, are rated as minimal.
+This rating reflects the region's minimal exposure to catastrophic events and strong institutional coping capacity.